KimMadsen/Minesweeper/README.md

   mark the changes with {HANDMODIFIED....

   Two types of mistakes was made:

-    1) thinking that InflateRect is a function.
+    * thinking that InflateRect is a function.
 It is a procedure. so requires to be on a separate line.
-Eg.

         DrawFlag(ACanvas, InflateRect(DestRect, -BEVEL_WIDTH-1, -BEVEL_WIDTH-1));

-    2) not specifying correct paranthesis for a statement:
+    * not specifying correct paranthesis for a statement:

           else if FGameState in [gsWon, gsLost] and (FEndTime > FStartTime) then

        Which fails because of missing paranthesis around the FGameState in [...] part.

   In addition it forgot to link the imgBoardMouseDown event handler, that it did produce